stereolabs/zed-oculus/README.md

 ## Build the program

-Download the sample and follow these instructions:
+Download the sample and follow the instructions below: [More](https://www.stereolabs.com/docs/getting-started/application-development/)

   - Create a folder called "build" in the source folder
   - Open cmake-gui and select the source and build folders